siamaksade/spring-petclinic-pac/readme.md

 Visit [http://localhost:8080](http://localhost:8080) in your browser.

-## Looking for something in particular?
+## Looking for something in particular

 |Spring Boot Configuration | Class or Java property files  |
 |--------------------------|---|